ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ## Build, test, release, and deployment

+We use Github Workflows to streamline and automate software development processes and ensure continuous integration and continuous delivery.

 ![Build and test github workflow](./diagrams/BuildAndTest.png)

-Here we have the build and test workflow, that ensures that the code passes all tests before merging a pull request to main.
+The illustration above shows our build and test workflow, that ensures that the code passes all tests before merging a pull request to main.

 ![Release github workflow](./diagrams/ReleaseWorkflow.png)